Where to Recycle or Donate Packing Materials in DC in 2026

 Local Shipping Stores (UPS, FedEx, Mail Centers)

-Local shipping stores such as UPS, FedEx, and independent mail centers often accept clean, gently used packing materials.
+Local shipping stores such as UPS, FedEx, and independent mail centers may accept clean, gently used packing materials.
 Many of these locations are willing to take items like folded cardboard boxes, bubble wrap, and clean, dry packing peanuts for reuse.
 It's a good idea to contact the store beforehand to confirm what they currently accept.

 Tip: Always call first.
 Not every store accepts donations.